NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 Next, we check the kwargs for the key `quantile`.
-Any keyword arguments passed to the DecisionTree.predict is passed directly to the Predictor.predict, meaning that we can access the desired quantile from the predict signature without having to changed anything else.
+Any keyword arguments passed to the DecisionTree.predict is passed directly to the Predictor.predict, meaning that we can access the desired quantile from the predict signature without having to change anything else.
 As we want to allow for multiple quantiles to be predicted at the same time, we have to initalize the `prediction` variable differently depending on whether `quantile` is a Sequence or just a single element.